wistia/wistia-open-docs/_posts/player-api.md

 category: For Developers
 title: Wistia Video Player API
 description: The Wistia player has a built in Javascript API, providing you with a variety of ways to create awesome functions and interact with the player.
-post_intro: <p>The Wistia video player has a JavaScript API which supports a number of ways to interact with and control the video player.
-It uses the same interface for both Flash and HTML5 versions of the player, and provides convenience functions to accomplish common goals.</p><p><strong>Note:</strong> for custom javascript you write to interface with a Wistia embed, add it to your source <em>under</em> the Wistia embed (ie. the footer).</p>
+post_intro: "<p>The Wistia video player has a JavaScript API which supports a number of ways to interact with and control the video player.
+It uses the same interface for both Flash and HTML5 versions of the player, and provides convenience functions to accomplish common goals.</p><p><strong>Note:</strong> for custom javascript you write to interface with a Wistia embed, add it to your source <em>under</em> the Wistia embed (ie. the footer).</p><p><strong>Popovers:</strong> We've got a page setup if you are looking for <a href='http://wistia.com/doc/popover-customization'>popover customization options</a>.</p>"
 footer: 'for_developers'
 ---